et508/Erenshor.TreasureMapOverhaul/README.md

 - This does effectively remove the old map corners from the game.
 So if you use this mod and then remove it you will lose what maps you had.

 ## Erenshor LootTables
-- Erenshor pre loads the loot table for every NPC when the scene loads.
 - If changing drop chance using a ingame config manager, changes to drop rates will only apply to newly spawned enemies.
 Reload the scene or wait for new respawns for changes to apply.

 ## Elusive Bug